On the Complexity of Decoded Quantum Interferometry: Discussion

 We also note the similarity to another quantum algorithm for approximately solving optimization problems, namely the QAOA~\cite{farhi2014}.
 Although the QAOA can create distributions that are impossible to classically sample from (assuming the $\PH$ does not collapse)~\cite{farhi2016quantum}, we still do not know whether it offers quantum advantage \textit{for optimization problems}.
 Nonetheless, the QAOA's claims of quantum advantage (e.g.~\cite{farhi2015quantum,basso2022,farhi2025lower}) have spurred many improvements in classical optimization algorithms (e.g.~\cite{barak2015beating,hastings2019classical,chen2023local}).
 We are hopeful that DQI can present a similar challenge in classical algorithms research.

-We conclude with some direct questions about quantum advantage inspired by our findings: \begin{enumerate} \item We have shown how DQI implements a known existential bound using a Fourier transform.
-Do such bounds occur elsewhere in coding theory; if so, can they be made into a quantum algorithm?
+We conclude with some direct questions about quantum advantage inspired by our findings: \begin{enumerate} \item We have shown how DQI realizes a known existential result proven using a Fourier transform.
+Do similar results occur elsewhere in coding theory; if so, can they be made into quantum algorithms?
 Can one construct DQI-like algorithms that implement more general transforms, such as transforms associated with representations of non-abelian groups~\cite{larocca2025quantum,quantumfire}? \item We have shown how a quantum computer can contain information in the states of a harmonic oscillator.
 In DQI, this information is a specific subset of codewords.
 Can other information, perhaps beyond coding theory, be stored in a harmonic oscillator?
-Can one use this framework to learn properties of a known hash function that are hard to learn classically? \item We can understand DQI as finding a hidden subset of codewords with some linear-algebraic structure.
+Can one use this framework to learn properties of a known hash function that are hard to learn classically? \item We can understand DQI as locating a hidden subset of codewords with some linear-algebraic structure.
 Is there a \textit{group} we can associate with this structure, perhaps related to the Kravchuk polynomials~\cite{dunkl1976krawtchouk}?
 In general, what minimal properties are required in a subset $S$ for a quantum computer to successfully locate it? \end{enumerate}